Susan Engel: Television

 Her work in television includes the series The Lotus Eaters (1973) and the Doctor Who serial The Stones of Blood (1978).
 In 2004 she appeared in the popular detective series Midsomer Murders “Sins of Commission” as Camilla Crofton and in 2011 “Death in the Slow Lane” as Harriet Wingate.
 Other TV credits include: afterlife, The Black Death, Quiet as a Nun, Dalziel and Pascoe, Trial and Retribution V, Thursday the 12th, The Vice, Kavanagh QC, Public Eye, Underworld, Inspector Morse, Crown Court, The Cedar Tree and Holby City.

 Radio

 In 2004, she guest-starred in the audio drama Gallifrey: A Blind Eye, produced by Big Finish Productions.
 Other radio includes: Looking for Angels: Left at the Angel, The January Wedding, The Making of the English Landscape, The Great Pursuit, The Bruno Bettelheim Project, The Raj Quartet, Miss Esther's Guest, Are You Sure?, Peeling Figs for Julius, La Grande Therese, Anne of Green Gables and Black Narcissus.

 Film

 Film credits include: The Leading Man (1996), Damage (1992), Ascendancy (1983), Hopscotch (1980), Butley (1974), King Lear (1971), Inspector Clouseau (1968) and Charlie Bubbles (1967).

+Personal life

+In January 1968, Engel married fellow actor Sylvester Morand.